A geometric study of Wasserstein spaces: Hadamard spaces: Reminders and notations

 where $\angle (\xi,\xi')= \sup_{x \in X} \angle_x (\xi,\xi')$ is the supremum of angles between rays issuing from $x$ and asympotic to $\xi$ and $\xi'$ respectively (we refer to \cite[Section II.9]{BH} for more details and proof).

-It is most important to keep in mind that the metric $\db$ \emph{does not induce the cone topology}, but a much more finer topology.
+It is most important to keep in mind that the metric $\db$ \emph{does not induce the cone topology}, but a much finer topology.
 The most extreme case is that of visibility spaces, where $\db(\gamma,\sigma)$ is $0$ if $\gamma\sim\sigma$ and the sum of the speeds of $\gamma$ and $\sigma$ otherwise: the topology induced on $\partial X$ is discrete.
-However, the function $\db$ is lower semi-continuous with respect to the cone topology \cite[Proposition II.9.5]{BH}, so that it is a mesurable function (see the next paragraph for a reference).
+However, the function $\db$ is lower semi-continuous with respect to the cone topology \cite[Proposition II.9.5]{BH}, so that it is a mesurable function.

 In higher rank spaces, it can be useful to turn $\db$ into a length metric, called the Tits metric, but we shall not use it so we refer the interested reader to the books cited above.
 Let us just note that $\db$ resembles in some aspects the chordal metric on a sphere.
 In particular, it is naturally isometric to this metric when $X$ is a Euclidean space.